eotlgarden/eotlgarden.github.io/README.md

 almost 10 years.
 Like many people, we were finding it increasingly difficult to find an affordable home with enough space for our family and becoming acutely aware of how essential accessing safe green space is, especially with small children and in an urban environment!
-It was also around this time that we came across a disused bowling club and green for sale and saw the opportunity that this could provide for both us as a family and the local community.
+In coming across the disused bowling club and green for sale, we saw the opportunity that this could provide for both us as a family and the local community.
-Importanly, we also saw the need to protect the space from being lost to unwanted development.
+Importantly, we also saw the need to protect the space from being lost to unwanted future development.

 In her "normal" life, Kat is a registered veterinary nurse by profession, soon to be starting a Phd in the field of animal welfare science.
 Dominic is a